 - Money lending/collecting

-Businesses in one of these industries can avoid being classified as high-risk by diversifying business activities.
-If you want to invest to real estate, for instance, you can create a business that does marketing, business consulting, or interior design, and then run the real estate investment arm of the business from a separate division.
+Businesses in one of these industries can avoid being classified as high-risk by diversifying their business activities.
+If you want to invest to real estate, for example, you can create a business that does real estate marketing or business consulting, and then run your real estate investment as an arm of the business.

 Trade Payment History

 The payment history section shows your payment history for the past 2 – 3 years.
 Typically included in the payment history section are payments made to vendors.
 Included with each payment is the date of sale, the amount of the sale, payment terms, as well as the payment date.

 Late or delinquent payments are reported to collection agencies and credit reporting agencies who then report the late payments to the credit reporting bureaus.
 Early or on-time payments have to be reported by the vendor themselves to the credit reporting bureaus.
 This makes it important to work with vendors who are willing to report your payments.

 The commercial financial history section tracks your payment history to creditors, lenders, and insurers.
 For example, any payments made on a business loan, insurance policy, line of credit, equipment leases, and more will show up here.